Combinatorics and Probability

 | Number of items to arrange | - |

-Arranging all objects: The number of ways to arrange all distinct objects is . (e.g., arranging 5 books on a shelf is ways).
+- Arranging all objects: The number of ways to arrange all distinct objects is .

-Circular Permutations: The number of ways to arrange distinct objects in a circle is .
-This accounts for the lack of a distinct starting point.
+- Circular Permutations: The number of ways to arrange distinct objects in a circle is .
+This reduction accounts for the lack of a distinct starting point.

 Combinations

-A combination is a selection of objects from a set where the order does not matter. (e.g., selecting a committee of 3 people from a group of 10).
+A combination is a selection of objects from a set where the order does not matter.
+For example, selecting a committee of 3 engineers from a group of 10 engineers is a combination, because the sequence in which they are selected is irrelevant to the final committee composition.

 Combination Formula